Arronk/My-Coding-Journey/log.md

 Finally managed to get through everything required to get FCC running locally yipee!
 Hit another hiccup near the finish line with a 3D bug but after 5-6 attempts different password links I found one that I got to work as it looked pretty close the comment found on the bug report.
 Looks like there are no first timer issues available on FCC right so I think i'll go back and finish the Web Dev Course off.

+## Day 24: 03.05.2018

+### Progress: Did some further research on the MEAN stack and played around with the setup on my laptop

+Not much too report really, spent a couple of hours reading and playing around with my MEAN stack setup and testing it on my local PC